 - 2.1 Thringstone Primary School is an academy school will consult as required and publish their admissions policy and arrangements. - 2.2 The Local Authority is required to coordinate admissions for all residents in Leicestershire.
-To this purpose it must have an approved scheme for coordination and Thringstone Primary School will participate in full with the scheme. - 2.3 Parents have a right to express a preference for a school place, including where the child has a Statement of Special Educational Needs or Educational Health Care Plan (EHCP).
-Parents must ensure suitable full-time education for their children by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory school age.

-2.4 Compulsory school age is from the term immediately following a child's 5th birthday, this means:
+To this purpose it must have an approved scheme for coordination and Thringstone Primary School will participate in full with the scheme. - 2.3 Parents have a right to express a preference for a school place, including where the child has an Educational Health Care Plan (EHCP).
+Parents must ensure suitable full-time education for their children by attendance at school or otherwise; they are not obliged to do this before the child has reached compulsory school age. - 2.4 Compulsory school age is from the term immediately following a child's 5th birthday, this means: